azazellochg/temscript/docs/restrictions.rst

 Restrictions
 ============

-The restrictions listed here are issues with the scripting interface itself. `temscript` only provides Python bindings to this scripting interface, thus these issues also occur using `temscript`.
+The restrictions listed here are issues with the scripting interface itself. `pytemscript` only provides Python bindings to this scripting interface, thus these issues also occur using `pytemscript`.
 As there is no public list of known issues with the scripting interfaces by FEI or Thermo Fisher Scientific themself, known issues are listed here for the user's reference.